-Careful consideration must be given to the appropriate massing of new buildings on the site.
-Massing will have a limit of 4 storeys along the Milverton Hill frontage and alongside the adjacent listed buildings in Portland Place West, with the fourth storey set back from the façade of the building such that it is not readily apparent in the street scene.
-There is then the potential for some variance further into the site, with massing stepping up to 5 storeys as the land drops down further away from Milverton Hill, to a maximum of 6 storeys for a small area in the centre of the site, well away from the site boundaries and not readily visible from outside of the site.
+Careful consideration must be given to the appropriate massing of new buildings on the site, that is the volume and shape of the building.
+As a guide, massing will have a limit of 4 storeys along the Milverton Hill frontage and alongside the adjacent listed buildings in Portland Place West, with potential for a fourth storey set back from the façade of the building such that it is not readily apparent in the street scene.
+There is potential for some variance further into the site, with massing stepping up to 5 storeys as the land drops down further away from Milverton Hill, to a maximum of 6 storeys for a small area in the centre of the site, well away from the site boundaries and not readily visible from outside of the site on the south facing elevation.
 At the rear of the listed buildings, the height should be limited to 2.5 storeys.